 Rona Shaffran recently retired as co-director of the Tree Reading Series, one of Canada’s longest running poetry venues, where she is also a member of the board of directors and organizes master poetry workshops.
 She is a graduate of the Humber School for Writers and the Banff Centre Writing Studio.
 Her poems have appeared in Canadian literary journals, including Vallum, in an illustrated chapbook published and distributed in Canada and Australia, and in several collaborative chapbooks.
 She has won honourable mention for the John Newlove Poetry Award.
 Retired several years ago from federal government work, Rona has chaired the boards and committees of many non-profit organizations.
 She devotes time to writing and to travel, and is at work on a second manuscript that includes both poetry and prose.

-Rona Shaffran reads from Ignite, along with Leanne Simpson and Tara Williamson.
+Rona Shaffran reads along with Nina Berkhout, Jenna Tenn-Yuk, and Elizabeth Bachinsky.